265th ASA Co. & B-1STB/1BCT

 U.S. Army Institute of Heraldry:

-The bat, a night flying mammal whose
+The bat, a night flying mammal

-activities are shrouded in mystery and
+whose activities are shrouded in

-secrecy, is used to allude to those aspects
+mystery and secrecy, is used to

-that apply to the surveillance function of the
+to the surveillance function of the

-Army Security Agency Battalion.
+Army Security Agency Battalion

-Camp Eagle, RVN, 1970.
+Company HQ, Camp Eagle, RVN, 1970.

 Note the bat on sign